greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-initialize.html.md

 You can roll back an expansion setup operation \(adding segment instances and segment hosts\) only if the operation fails.

-If the expansion fails during the initialization step, while the database is down, you must first restart the database in master-only mode by running the `gpstart -m` command.
+If the expansion fails during the initialization step, while the database is down, you must first restart the database in coordinator-only mode by running the `gpstart -m` command.

 Roll back the failed expansion with the following command: